Markkop/corvo-astral/README.md

 ![](https://i.imgur.com/0oZzZ4W.png)

-### :gem: Sublimation search
+### 💎 Sublimation search

-The command `.subli` can search by sublimation name, source, type and slots combination.
+The command `.subli` can search by sublimation name, type and slots combination.
 When searching by slots combionation, it's possible to match with white slots and/or by random ordering.

 **Examples**: